WE ARE OPEN FOR THE 2025 SEASON

 0 Scoville units.

 Another rare, multicolored, sweet with a tiny bit of heat, pepper from the Caribbean.
 Pods ripen from green to purple on top then an orange glow to finally a bright red all over.
 Pods are 2-3" wide and 1" tall and produce scores on the plant.
 Similar taste to a habanero without the heat.
-Seeds and info from Bohica Pepper Hut.

 0-500 Scoville units.

 A sweet spin on the Caribbean classic Scotch Bonnet.
 Sweet Bonnet sports the charming " tam-o-shanter" shaped pods of a traditional Scotch Bonnet.
 The flesh is tropical sweet with a smoky start.
 There is a small bit of heat but much milder than a jalapeno.
-Seeds and info from Baker Creek.
-150-325 Scoville units.

 An heirloom variety from Greece with mild heat and sweet flavor.
 The preferred strain for pickling and using in salads, antipasto platters, sandwiches, or fresh use.
 Compact plants are very productive and of the best quality harvested when fruits are 2-3" long and light green.
-Seeds and info from Seeds N Such.

 500 Scoville units.

 A compact, cascading jalapeno plant that is perfect for containers or hanging baskets.
 Pods generally do not get as hot as other jalapenos.
 They are productive and early plants.
-Seeds and info from Seeds N Such.

 500-1,000 Scoville units.

 Also known as Cuban pepper.
 This 6-8" pepper is prized for its sweet, mild flesh, rich flavor, and pretty colors.
 Mostly sweet, but sometimes can have a little heat, it is best for quick cooking or when picked while green for roasting.
-Seeds and info from Baker Creek.

 500-1,000 Scoville units.